rachitj/nyc_citybike_analysyis/README.md

     11. Year of Birth

 2. As the data is pulled for 2016-17, the resords are in millions ( 29 million approx).
 This can make the system very slow.
-Hence it is advisable to make a daily fact with proper constrains and indexs.
+Hence it is advisable to make a daily fact with proper constrains and indexes.
 This will make the analysis considerably faster.
+  1. Link for SQL code :
+  2. Measures: